ctford/flying-spaghetti-monster/README.md

 - [x] Get the type error messages as good as they were before I started abstracting everything.
 - [ ] Support transitions that can fail.
 - [ ] Read the list of valid steps over HTTP.
+- [ ] Use error reflection to improve error reporting.
 - [ ] Package it.
 - [ ] Set up a sample protocol registry.